shenxianpeng/blog/source/_posts/2021/01/result-vs-currentresult.md

 author: shenxianpeng
 ---

-> This is just a note to myself about Jenkins result or currentResult
+> This is just a note to myself about the difference between Jenkins `result` and `currentResult`.

 ## Declarative Pipeline